kdgdkd/ramiho/README.md

 # ramiho - Midi Host manager

 ramiho is a simple command-line interface managing ALSA MIDI connexions.

 ## Features

 ramiho's main features are:
 - simple, lightweight cli using ALSA to manage MIDI connexions between devices
+- very concise commands, using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), easing operations from a mobile phone ssh client
 - connexion testing tools (MIDI monitors and SendMidi)
 - easily save and load your favorite connexion setups
 - simple interface for midish, allowing for MIDI routings per channel, merging, splitting...
-- all operations are accessible using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png) (numbers and mathematical operators)
-- it talks, it may be alive... (useful if you are using a headless computer)
+- it talks, useful if you are using an offline headless computer

 ## Installation
-ramiho is written in bash, I guess it would work on any Linux distributions using ALSA.
+ramiho is written in bash, and should work on any Linux distributions using ALSA.
 Clone the repository, navigate to the directory, and make the script executable
 ```bash
 git clone https://github.com/kdgdkd/ramiho.git